Rain516/makeZFS_armbian/README.md

 this repo contains instruction to make a descent NAS / home server using a rock pro 64 as it's heart.

-it detail the installatio process of :
+it also include details for the installation process of :
 * armbian
 * ZFS
 * syncthing (onedrive like syncronisation between your device)